The Mekon: Reception

 The character has been described as very popular with the readers, rivalling in popularity the series protagonist himself.
 Mekon's popularity has inspired the designs of later British fictional villains, such as Doctor Whos Davros and Cybermen.

 Analysis

 Given the Christian undertones of Eagle, the character of Mekon has been compared to Satan, an embodiment of all evil in the Dan Dare's universe.
-The Mekon has been described (by whom?) as "a rich composite of racial stereotypes", in particular, the Oriental Yellow Peril.
-Given that his powers come from his extreme intelligence, hatching plots and inventions (doomsday devices and like), Mekon can also been as "an expression of the British public's growing distrust of the power wielded by science".
+The Mekon has been described as "a rich composite of racial stereotypes", in particular, the Oriental Yellow Peril.
+Given that his powers come from his extreme intelligence, hatching plots and inventions (doomsday devices and the like), Mekon can also been as "an expression of the British public's growing distrust of the power wielded by science".